Updated Fall 2020

 VIII.
 Transfer Credit for Students Entering with the M.A.
 Degree

-Students entering with an M.A. degree may, after one semester of satisfactory work and upon vote of the department, receive credit for one year's residence and are promoted to Advanced Standing effective the semester of entrance.
-Such students will normally take courses for three semesters and take their General Examination in their fourth semester.
-Such students may also petition the department to have any M.A. thesis they may have written accepted in lieu of one "P" paper.
+Students entering with an M.A. degree may, after one semester of satisfactory coursework, submit a program petition to the Director of Graduate Studies to transer one semester of coursework taken at another institution.
+Such students will normally take courses for three semesters of coursework and submit their Comprehensive Portfolio in their fourth semester.
+Such students may also petition the department to have any M.A. thesis they may have written accepted in lieu of one research paper.

 Exceptions to these rules can be made for cause by the Director of Graduate Studies.

 X. Grievance Policy